mateoolarte/growly-cms/README.md

 # Growly CMS

-Strapi Headless CMS managing the content of Growly core & Landing pages
+Strapi Headless CMS managing the content of Growly core

 ## Built With